We are open - safety is our top priority!

 Another key advantage of discount plans is that they often feature discounts at other healthcare providers, including pharmacies, vision care centers, and hearing aid retailers.
 If saving on routine dental services is your priority, a discount plan may be right for you.
 However, you may save more money with a traditional dental insurance plan if your dental health issues are severe.
 Please contact us if you have questions.

-Can a Dental Payment Plan Help Seniors Manage Dental Expenses?
+Can a Dental Payment Option Help Seniors Manage Dental Expenses?

-When faced with a large dental expense, many patients look to dental payment plans to help them manage the cost.
-Provided by third-party lenders such as CareCredit, payment plans allow patients to repay the balance over installments.
+When faced with a large dental expense, many patients look to dental payment options to help them manage the cost.
+Provided by third-party lenders such as CareCredit, payment options allow patients to repay the balance over installments.
 They often provide low- or zero-interest, short-term financing, and longer-term financing for up to 60 months.
-While payment plans can be a convenient option, they do have drawbacks, including:
+While payment options can be a convenient option, they do have drawbacks, including:

 - A credit check and application process – not every patient will be eligible for financing